get

 Details

-function immediately upon creation to get the initial value - Only emits a new value when the value returned by
+- Executes the getter function immediately upon creation to get the initial value

 ===